mozilla/ActiveData/docs/ActiveData Summary 181116.md

 ActiveData is a query translation service, and it works on any Elasticsearch cluster.
 Mozilla had a Elasticsearch v0.9 cluster, which stored all Bugzilla bug snapshots over all time, and it required upgrading.
 Summer 2018 was spent dockerizing the ETL pipeline, and ActiveData to work on a Elasticsearch-as-a-service.

 The biggest blocker, noticed during the Bugzilla-ETL deploy, was the metadata management in ActiveData was too slow.
 A database was required to save data between instances and runs because it was proving too expensive to accumulate at startup.
 Metadata management was turned off on the Bugzilla-ETL instance to ensure it was performant; it caused test breakage, but it was a breakage we can live with in the short term.

+> **Metadata Management** - Is the term used to describe the tracking columns; their count, and cardinality.
+With "only" thousands of columns, I did not expect tracking metadata to be slow.

 During this time, the main ActiveData instance was deployed: Not officially, and it still did not pass all tests, but it was good enough for CodeCoverage queries and good enough to support the ETL pipeline.

 ## Final Upgrade

-AS the fourth quarter of 2018 was about to start, the ActiveData upgrade was looking like a failure.
+As the fourth quarter of 2018 was about to start, the ActiveData upgrade was still not complete.
 So, with the cluster working for months now, and other projects being done, I was ready for the final deploy.

 The IP was redirected on Sunday October 21st.